shannonlal/datastructures/src/main/java/com/slal/datastructures/sorting/README.md

 i.
 Loop from j to beginning of array ii.
 Compare the value at i (key) to the j value.
 If key is smaller the jth value. then attempt j-1 iii.
 If not do nothing

+### Notes for Insertion Sort
+1. Complexity is O(n) if already sorted
+2. Complexity is O(n2) if reversed
+3. This is an in memory sorting algorithm